- Switch is a Layer 2 network device, it forward frames based on the destination MAC address.

 - Switching Loops and Broadcast storm: in muti-linked networks, redundent links can form a loop, called switching loop.
 A frame with new source MAC address can tranverse a switching loop and gets repeatly broadcasted, which is called broadcast storm.
 To prevent broadcast storm, STP protocal is used.

-There are 3 main switch transmission methods:
+There are 3 main switching methods:

 - Store-and-Forward: stores a receiving frame in memory and runs CRC check, and only forward frame if CRC passes.